hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 is immediately ready to be polled again (that's the whole point).
 Any other task which is ready will get precedence to be polled first (except under some specific conditions involving the LIFO slot).
-However the scheduler won't necessarily poll the resource drivers, this means that a task that is always ready may starve the resource drivers despite doing its best to be a well behaved task by yielding to the runtime.
+However the scheduler won't necessarily poll the resource drivers, this means that a task that is always ready may starve the resource drivers despite doing its best to be well behaved by yielding regularly to the runtime.

 [`tokio#5223`]: https://github.com/tokio-rs/tokio/pull/5223